 - No matter how hot the day was, it's likely to cool down as the sun sets - bring more layers more than you think you'll need.

-- Pay attention when you get off the bus so you know how to get back.
+- If you take the Park & Ride service, pay attention to what they tell you when you get off the bus, so you know how to get back.

-- Keep bottles under control.
-Every concert, a wine bottle clatters down a dozen rows during the quietest part of the concert.
+- To avoid embarrassment, keep your containers under control.
+Don't be that person whose wine bottle clatters down a dozen rows during the quietest part of the concert.

 Hollywood Bowl Tickets and Reservations

 Seats in the upper rows start as low as $15 for many concerts but can range into the hundreds of dollars for box seats near the stage.